-This is not a hair clipper style you can easily achieve yourself and I suggest you don’t try!
+This is not a style you can easily achieve yourself, and I suggest you don’t try!
 However it is fairly straight forward to do.

-Here’s a neat video showing you how to create the flat top hair style..
+Here’s a neat video showing you this type of comb to create the flat top hair style..

 Start at the back of the head and guide the trimmer up to the parietal ridge – just where the head curves round and in line with the temple.